— Justin Verlander (@JustinVerlander) November 12, 2019

-Yordan Alvarez has four multi home run games in his first 60 games in MLB.
+Yordan Alvarez had four multi home run games in his first 60 games in MLB.
 (Photo by F. Carter Smith)

 Yordan Alvarez got plenty of love after another explosive swing.
 (Photo by F. Carter Smith)

-Few players in all of baseball have as much raw power as Houston Astros rookie Yordan Alvarez.
+Few players in all of baseball have as much raw power as Houston Astros hitter Yordan Alvarez.
 (Photo by F. Carter Smith)

 Yordan Alvarez's home runs are often moon shots.
 (Photo by F. Carter Smith)